Latino/a Studies, Certificate

 - WEST 4170 - The Empire Strikes Back: Postcolonial Literature, History, and Theory

-Students may take 1 of the following courses:
+Students may substitute 1 of the following courses for a WEST course:

 - SPAN 3000 - Spanish Grammar and Composition